seancorfield/honeysql/doc/clause-reference.md

 ### values with hash maps

-If you provide a sequence of hash maps, the `:values` clause will generate a `VALUES` clause with the column names preceding and the row values following.
+If you provide a sequence of hash maps, the `:values` clause will generate a `VALUES` clause, and will also generate the column names as part of the `INSERT INTO` (or `REPLACE INTO`) statement.

+If there is no `INSERT INTO` (or `REPLACE INTO`) statement in the context of the `:values` clause, the column names will be generated as a part of the `VALUES` clause itself.

 ```clojure
 user=> (sql/format {:values [{:col-a 1 :col-b 2}]})